 1. Glue or screw a ball to the end of a rod, and put the other end of the rod into an electric drill.
 Place the ball in a bowl of water.
-Turn the drill on (on slow, or you will get wet!).
+Turn the drill on (on a slow speed setting, or you will get wet!).

 2. For the second experiment, you need some visible vapour; smoke from an incense stick will do, or steam from a kettle.
 Simple hold your hand flat and move it rapidly through the steam or smoke, edge on.
 Notice what happens?
 The vapour moves, eddying round and following your hand.
 Again, drag has transferred energy from your hand to the gases, and made them move.
 Still no magic.

 In fact, you didn’t really need the steam or smoke.
 If you just wave your hand, karate-chop style, you can feel the air against it.
-But doe s your hand actually make the air move?
-Yes, it does – try making a chopping motion with one hand just over your other hand, also held flat.
-You will feel the draught of air that your movement drags across your hand.
+But does your hand actually make the air move?
+Yes, it does – try making a chopping motion with one hand just above your other hand, also held flat.
+You will feel the draught of air that your movement drags the air across your hand.